cockroachdb/docs/v23.1/full-text-search.md

 ## Unsupported features

-Some PostgreSQL syntax and features are currently unsupported.
+Some PostgreSQL syntax and features are unsupported.
 These include, but are not limited to:

 - Aspects of [text search configurations](#text-search-configuration) other than the specified dictionary.
 - `websearch_to_tsquery()` built-in function.